F1DNA/FlexFarmerAsAService/README.md

 ```

 If you are not familiar with VI/VIM, to save and exit type `:wq` and then press enter/return

+Note that if you are doing this on anything using an SD card/flashdrive (Looking at you ARM / RPi folks) for the OS disk, consider sending log files to /dev/shm.
+This wull use RAM for the logs so you do not put unneccessary wear on your flash storage.
+The caveat of course is, logs will not persist after reboot.
+And you will need to account for this change throughout this guide as I will not be mentioning this again.

 # **Syslog needs to be able to write to this**